 Once connected, the audio can be controlled by the projector On-Screen Display (OSD) menus.
-See "Audio Settings" on page 42 for details.
+See "Audio Settings" on page 44 for details.

 - The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
-See "Connecting Audio" on page 18 for details. - In the unlikely event that you connect the projector to a DVD player via the projector's DVI-D input and the projected picture displays wrong colors, please change the color space to YUV.
-See "Changing Color Space" on page 26 for details.
+See "Connecting Audio" on page 18 for details. - In the unlikely event that you connect the projector to a DVD player and the projected picture displays wrong colors, please change the color space to YUV.
+See "Changing Color Space" on page 27 for details.